JohnCHarrington/sqlalchemy-pg-access/README.md

 # sqlalchemy-pg-access

-PostgreSQL Row-Level Security (RLS) integration for SQLAlchemy, with optional Alembic autogeneration support.
+> ⚠️ **Disclaimer:** I needed this super fast, so a lot of it is written by ChatGPT, including this README!
+Take care in use, and any contributions are welcome.

+**Declarative access control for PostgreSQL using SQLAlchemy.**

+This package lets you define PostgreSQL RLS policies, GRANT permissions, and schema-level access directly in your SQLAlchemy models — with full Alembic autogeneration support.

 ---

 ## ✨ Features

+- ✅ Define PostgreSQL `CREATE POLICY` (RLS) in Python
+- ✅ Automatically `GRANT` table-level permissions to roles
-- ✅ Define Postgres RLS policies declaratively using decorators on sqlalchemy/sqlmodel classes
+- ✅ Automatically `GRANT USAGE` on schemas
+- ✅ Automatically `CREATE SCHEMA` if missing
+- ✅ Intelligent diffs: only emit changed or missing policies and grants
-- ✅ Optional Alembic integration via `[alembic]` extra
+- ✅ Alembic integration with clean upgrade/downgrade support
-- ✅ Automatic `CREATE POLICY` / `DROP POLICY` generation

 ---